WATCH NOW: Touring the River Valley: John A. Latsch State Park

-While the hike up John A. Latsch’s only trail might be a bit exhausting, the view is more than worth it as visitors can stand on top of Mount Charity and look over the Mississippi River.
+While the hike up this state park’s only trail might be a bit exhausting, the view is more than worth it as visitors can stand on top of Mount Charity and look over the Mississippi River.

 Just about 13 miles northwest of Winona in Minnesota City, John A. Latsch State Park has provided people the chance to enjoy this mesmerizing view for almost nine decades when the lone hiking opportunity was created.